NotHarshhaa/kubernetes-dashboard/README.md

 ### 🛠️ **Author & Community**

 This project is crafted by **[Harshhaa](https://github.com/NotHarshhaa)** 💡.
-I’d love to hear your feedback!
+I'd love to hear your feedback!
 Feel free to share your thoughts.

 ---